vincentwuo/evproxy/README.md

 ## Introduction

-Evproxy is a simple high performance TCP(UDP not supported yet ) proxy based on epoll, which aims to adress the high memory usage problem under high concurrent connections(>100k) when the proxy is implemented in the GO stdnet*.
+Evproxy is a simple high performance TCP(UDP not supported yet ) proxy based on epoll(current linux only), which aims to adress the high memory usage problem under high concurrent connections(>100k) when the proxy is implemented in the GO stdnet*.
 It supports basic source IP hash load balancing, read/write timeout, and bandwidth speed limiting.

 ## Features